 Volunteering is a great thing, and nowadays there are so many different types of volunteering available worldwide.
 Depending on the time you have available and also the budget.
 Some volunteer programs can be quite costly, but the experience you get out of them is priceless.

 Volunteer abroad this year with some marine conversation volunteering, or maybe you could become a citizen scientist.
 The United States Government’s NOAA’s Office of National Marine Sanctuaries is one of many government organizations that welcomes volunteers with open arms.
-Scuba divers within the United Kingdom are also able to look to Historic England who need volunteers to look after their historical ship wrecks.
+Scuba divers within the United Kingdom are also able to look to Historic England who needs volunteers to look after their historical shipwrecks.